conorpwr/openssl-ca-with-ncipher-hsm/README.md

 I've only seen this happen with an OCS cardset where a persistence timeout is configured.
 Remove the smartcard, re-insert and try again.

 ## OpenSSL doesn't like the PKCS11 key?
 Double check if you are using key vs keyfile arguments (you should be using keyfile).
-OpenSSL treats them differently depending if you are in the x509 or CA context.
+OpenSSL treats them differently depending if you are in the x509 or CA context. (see https://github.com/Yubico/developers.yubico.com/issues/109#issuecomment-430136518 as an example)